 Projects

-screenshot of Calypso sample game.
+screenshot of Anansi sample game.

-TDRS
+TDRS marketing image

 TDRS (Trait-Driven Relationship System) is a toolkit for modeling dynamic character relationships for life sims, dating sims, visual novels, and adventure games in Unity.
 It enables game developers to track relationships between social entities (NPCs, players, factions, etc.), apply various traits that modify how characters feel about each other, and dispatch various social event that change relationships and build interpersonal histories.
 Game designers can leverage this package for NPC decision-making, customizing dialogue, and content gating.
 TDRS is currently used as the relationship system for Anansi.